Serving

 Most

-I can't claim "authenticity" for this soup because I just made it up, but all the ingredients are authentic and so is the method.
-It's become one of my standard breakfasts and is invaluable for using up all those small items of seafood left in my freezer compartment.
+I don't claim "authenticity" for this soup because I just made it up, but all the ingredients are authentic and so is the method.
+It's quite convenient for using up small items of seafood left in my freezer.

 5